Corporate & board cyber-exposure briefings

 The Bitfinex hack moved $3.6 billion through 2,000 addresses across six years.
 This is a step-by-step reconstruction of how investigators followed the trail — using Blockchair, 3xpl, and WalletExplorer, the same open-source tools anyone can access today.

-ANALYSISWhat ShinyHunters Sees Before They Call: Your Organisation's Public Attack Surface
+ANALYSISWhat ShinyHunters Learns Before They Target Your Company

 ShinyHunters called Wynn Resorts.
 Before that call was placed, they already knew who managed IT access, which SSO platform the company used, and which employees had credentials in breach databases.
 The call was the end of the intelligence phase, not the beginning.